Just some more details about how the Enigma is designed.

 Using 2 pcboards in the design makes it very simple to do the wiring.
 The input contacts are high current Pogo pins that are very similar in size to the originals.
 The input pins are soldered to the input pcboard and cross connected with individual wires that can be wired as the various rotors were wired.
 The input pcboard connects to the output pcboard with smaller Pogo pins.
 The output contacts are 2.5mm brass standoffs that soldered to the output pcboard and sanded flush to the output contact plate.

 For the reflector I have elected to use the programmable "D" style, as it could be used on the 4 rotor Submarine Enigmas in place of the 4th rotor and the thin reflector.
 The "D" reflector even has the D on the case to be visible in the 4th rotor's window.
 Using the "D" reflector in a three rotor Enigma essentially make's it the equivalent of the 4 rotor variation.

 I designed the reflector to use a pcboard to connect the high current Pogo pins to the 3mm banana jacks, eliminating a bunch of parts from the original design.

-The base, rotor supports and detent assembly were redesigned to make 3D printing easier and stronger while still keeping the functionality and look of the original.
-The input box to...Read more »
+The base, rotor supports and detent assembly were redesigned to make 3D printing easier and stronger while still...Read more »